The Old Ghost Road Five Day Guided Walk

 Specimen Point Hut to Welcome Bay/Seddonville, 17km, 4-6 hours.
 Undulating walking as The Old Ghost Road picks up the old miners’ track hugging the true left bank of the mighty Mokihinui River gorge with stunning river views.
 Our van meets us at the Rough and Tumble Lodge from where we transfer you back to Nelson, with stops for lunch and afternoon tea on the way home.

 Arrive back in Nelson at approximately 7 pm on Day 5.

 - four night’s hut accommodation in Old Ghost Road huts

 - all meals prepared by your guide the whole way through

 - Professional, personal and caring guiding and interpretation all the way

 - door to door transport to/from your Nelson accommodation

-- Departs Nelson each Tuesday through the season October to May
+- Generally departs each Monday through the season November to April

 NOTE: The accommodation on the track is in Old Ghost Road huts – these are basic, but comfortable and must be shared with other walkers.
 Guests carry their own pack containing personal clothing and sleeping bag.
 Guides carry all food, cooking utensils and safety equipment.